 By adopting a word count, the Court is trying not to penalize counsel for using this larger font size (or even slightly larger sizes, if they make sense in your chosen font).

 Comparing the word counts to the old page limits, the Court has adopted a fairly rigid 300 words/page conversion.
 Several attorneys have told me that they think this new formula will reduce their effective space in short documents, such as petitions for review.
-But it does not look like the proposal has changed to address those concerns.
-2
+But it does not look like the proposal has changed to address those concerns. (( Different types of briefs may naturally have different word counts per page, depending on whether they are about facts, policy, or complex legal issues.
+And then there is the wild card of how inline citations to cases show up as distinct words in the count. ))

 It has been a little while since I have pushed a federal brief up against its word limit.
 I suspect that I’ll frequently hit the limit on short Texas briefs under these proposed rules, such as petitions and motions for rehearing.
 So I’m looking for tips.
 How do you track the word count, live, as you write?